 Your time slot box will be yellow when you return the Ballot Choice page.

 The Signatory will not be able to select a room until the person in each following time slot has made their selection and this will only be visible to them if they keep clicking the “Refresh rooms and choices” button.
 If the box turns green you can continue to room selection but only for the period remaining in the current time slot.

-If you want to form a group, you must email email@example.com copying in each member of the proposed group and nominating the Signatory by the deadline shown above.
+If you want to form a group, you must email firstname.lastname@example.org copying in each member of the proposed group and nominating the Signatory by the deadline we give you.
 We will acknowledge the groups formation by return email.

 Students expecting to be away on exchanges next year

-MML, AMES or any other Exchange students due to spend a year abroad next year do not take part in the Room Draw this year and need do nothing about it.
+MML, AMES or any other exchange students due to spend a year abroad next year do not take part in the Room Draw this year and are not required to do anything.

 Students who are currently out of residence

-If you are expected to return from a year abroad, an exchange scheme, or from a period of intermission, we will contact you by email about a room allocation.
+If you are expecting to return from a year abroad, an exchange scheme, or from a period of intermission, we will contact you by email about a room allocation.